Edgar Antonsen: Murders

 Antonsen's first confirmed murder took place in the summer of 1962, while he was on leave from the military.
 He briefly returned to his hometown of Horten, where he encountered his 80-year-old neighbour, Bertha Holten.
 She invited him inside her apartment, and once he was inside, Antonsen took a lamp cord and tied it around her neck in two knots, strangling her to death.
-After stealing 800 kroner from the apartment, he exited the apartment without being seen.
+After stealing 800 kroner (12 485,39 kr in November 2025) from the apartment, he exited the apartment without being seen.
 Not long after, Holten's body was found, but despite the suspicious circumstances, authorities erroneously concluded that her death was a suicide and closed the case.

 After moving to Ørsta, Antonsen started committing new crimes with the help of Terje.
 In late July 1974, the two men were driving in a car when they chanced upon 31-year-old Oddbjørg Helene Jystad, a photographer from Oslo who was trying to hitchhike home after attending Moldejazz.
 They gave her a lift but soon drove to an isolated location where both brothers took turns raping her before Edgar ultimately strangled her to death.
 The pair then put her body in the trunk of the car and drove to Åndalsnes, where they hid it in a tunnel.

 On 19 October, the pair were driving their car around Ørsta when they took notice of 12-year-old Bodil Brungot, who was hitchhiking home and partying at a disco with friends until the late evening hours.
 The Antonsen's brothers gave her a lift, and the moment she entered their car, Terje jumped in the back and held her while Edgar drove them to the rural area of Øyesetra.
 There, they broke into an abandoned cabin and took turns raping Brungot before Edgar ultimately strangled her.
 They then wrapped her body up in a woollen blanket and drove to the village of Store-Standal, where they buried her body in the sand.